 My parents have been in ministry my entire life.
-My parents also involved me in the ministry my whole life.
+They also involved me in ministry my whole life.

-- I was 7 years old the first time I was in a puppet skit.
-I was so short, I could just stand up in the bottom part of the puppet stage (instead of kneeling).
+- I was 7 the first time I was in a puppet skit.
+I was so short, I had to stand up in the bottom part of the stage (instead of kneeling).

-- I was 10 years old when I taught my first preschool class.
-Granted there were only about three kids in the class, but I followed the curriculum every week.
+- At 10 I taught my first preschool class.
+Granted, the class had only three kids.
+But I followed the curriculum every week.

-- Almost every single summer of my childhood was spent traveling and ministering with my parents at Vacation Bible Schools and summer camps.
+- Almost every summer of my childhood involved traveling and ministering with my parents at VBS and summer camps.
 So many road trips…

-I am not saying all of this to brag on myself; trust me, I have my own problems.
-I am honestly saying all of this to brag on my parents.
+I’m not saying this to brag on myself.
+Trust me, I have my own problems.
+I’m saying all this to brag on my parents.

-Paul (a teacher) is talking to Timothy (a young person, new in ministry) in 1 Timothy 4:12 and says to him, “Don’t let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith and in purity.”
+In the Bible, Paul (a teacher) talks to Timothy (a young person, new in ministry).
+In 1 Timothy 4:12 he says: “Don’t let anyone look down on you because you are young.
+But set an example for the believers in speech, in conduct, in love, in faith and in purity.”

-I am going to turn the verse around a little.
-I want to use it to challenge you, the Kid Min leader, to not look down on the youth in your church.
+I’m going to turn the verse around a little.
+I want to use it to challenge you, the children’s ministry leader, to not look down on youth in your church.
 Instead, you can learn more about how to involve teens in children’s ministry.
 For example, you can:

 - Teach them how to be an example.